 What we needed, of course, was a ladder.
 We wandered round behind the tower – which, incidentally, is most curious, the entire western side of it rebuilt in brick at some point – and there it was, a tall ladder leaning against one of the buttresses.
 It wasn’t locked to anything, it was just leaning there.
 This was too unlikely to be a coincidence, that the only church for miles around which is kept locked should also carelessly leave a ladder behind the tower.
 Nobody obsessed with security could be that stupid.
 No, I imagined north-west Norfolk’s Freemasons meeting up here after dark, hauling the ladder around to the porch, and using the secret entrance through the niche.

 Peter was all for taking the ladder and giving it a go, but I did not want to get into trouble.
 The thing was, if we were caught, was there not a danger that someone might think that I, too, was a Freemason?
 As a Catholic, I am banned on the point of excommunication from becoming a Freemason.

 Because of this, I am unable to imagine what shadowy activities such people might get up to once entry was gained.
 If it was me, of course, I would be wandering around like the saddo I am, photographing the font and the pulpit, and enjoying Frederick Preedy’s east window, which I am told by Mortlock depicts St Andrew and St Peter holding the former churches of Great and Little Ringstead.
 I might even say a prayer or two.
 No doubt the Freemasons eschew these excitements for drinking toasts to Dan Brown and sacrificing goats on the altar.
 It’s a funny old world.

-The parish webmaster for Ringstead did ask the author, at the time of the original publication, to say that this article about Ringstead St Andrew is not in any way endorsed by the parish!
+*The parish webmaster for Ringstead did ask the author, Simon Knott, at the time of the original publication, to say that this article about Ringstead St Andrew was not in any way endorsed by the Parish!